SAGES-UCSC/Photometry/README.md

 * **makeRegionFile.py** - Turn a catalog into a DS9 regions file.
 This is written as a function to be included in a larger program, it's not to be run from the command line.

+#### Raising an issue AKA Something sucks/Something is confusing/Something needs to be added

+If, while trying to use any part of this code, you find that something doesn't work right, as expected, or could be improved you can go the the
+"Issues" tab and write a post about it.
+It can be anything, even if you find an aspect of the documentation confusing.
+The Issues tab is also the place to request features.

 #### To-Do:

 - [X] Finish findBestAperture.py